iconclass/server/src/help/aboutc.md

 </td></tr>
 <tr><td valign="top">{{% aimg aboutpage_niki %}}<br/></td><td valign="top"><a href="http://www.niki.digitalcollections.it/islandora/search/" target="read">http://www.niki.digitalcollections.it/islandora/search/</a><br/><br/>
 Collection of the <b>Dutch University Institute for Art History</b> in Florence.
 The catalog currently consists of approximately 40,000 descriptive records and provides access to circa 45,000 zoomable images of works of art.
 The collection's strength lies in the photographic reproduction of European paintings and drawings from the 16th, 17th and 18th centuries.
 The database includes a conspicuous amount of unpublished and unknown material.
 Digitised materials are gradually being added.
 </td></tr>
+<tr><td valign="top">{{% aimg aboutpage_heartfield %}}<br/></td><td valign="top"><a href="https://heartfield.adk.de/en/project" target="read">https://heartfield.adk.de/en/project</a><br/><br/>
+<b>Heartfield Online</b>.
+John Heartfield mostly created his art under adverse conditions: his life was marked by persecution and exile.
+He used art as a propagandistic "weapon" against social injustice and political opponents and in particular the National Socialists.
+It attracted the attention of the censorship authorities and had to be viewed in secret – yet it reached an audience of millions.
+Over 6,000 works, fragile objects made of paper, survived war, flight and exile, and are now kept by the Akademie der Künste in Berlin.
+</td></tr>
 </table>